The Ergohacks Verdict

 Cable Length: 1.5m

 Rated Power: 6.5W

 Input Voltage: 100-240V AC 50Hz/60Hz

 Type of Light: LED

 Colour: Black with red and silver

 Material: Aluminium Alloy + ABS + PMMA

-We based our Ergohacks Verdict on four weeks of tinkering, testing and using the Aglaia Swing Arm Desk Lamp kindly provided by Aglaia.
+We based our Ergohacks Verdict on eight weeks of tinkering, testing and using the Aglaia Swing Arm Desk Lamp kindly provided by Aglaia.
 This article was first published on 10 July 2017 and updated 9 September 2017.